wireapp/integration-docs/docs/00-index.md

 ---
 # Extend Wire with secure Apps

-Apps are modular components that extend the platform without being part of its core codebase.

-## Why Apps
-- **Automation**: Reduce manual tasks and streamline workflows.
-- **Integration**: Connect external systems (CRMs, support tools, monitoring).
-- **Customization**: Tailor the platform to your team’s needs.
+Apps bring your ideas to the [Wire secure communications platform](https://wire.com/).
+Automate workflows, connect with third-party services, and boost collaboration.
+Customize Wire to fit your team's needs.
+All with Wire's end-to-end encryption and security intact.

 ## How Apps Work
 Apps are separate pieces of software that communicate with the platform’s frontend and backend through a **common protocol** (such as APIs or events).